drc-rooagarwal/grunt-liquibase/README.md

 #### options.classpath
 Type: `String`
-Default value: `postgresql-9.3-1100.jdbc41.jar`
+Default value: `jtds-1.3.1.jar`

 Path to the jar file containing the jdbc driver.
-The module contains this jar file so you don't need it if you are talking to a postgresql database.
+The module contains this jar file so you don't need it if you are talking to a SQLServer or Sybase database.
 Passed into the `--classpath` argument to liquibase.

 #### options.driver
 Type: `String`
-Default value: `org.postgresql.Driver`
+Default value: `net.sourceforge.jtds.jdbc.Driver`

 JDBC driver class.
 Passed into the `--driver` argument to liquibase.